Crafted-Thoughts/Take-Home-Project-Journal-X-Simple/README.md

 - Change the bundle id before you start working on it

+- Don't use any 3rd party dependencies like **IQKeyboardManager**.
+We want to see your coding skills.

 ## Getting Started

 We have provided you a starter project which has file directory set for MVC design pattern and some existing code to help you get a head-start.
 You can clone this repo to get started.